Alert icon

 • Search for nucleotide sequences or genes within published genomes.

-• Search for genomes by taxonomic name, taxonomic level, isolation source, ATCC catalog number, type strain status, biosafety level, or certain tags.
+• Search for genomes by taxonomic name, taxonomic level, strain alias, isolation source, ATCC catalog number, type strain status, biosafety level, or certain tags.
 Current tag options include Type Strain and MSA Component.

 • Type strain: Strain with official standing in prokaryotic nomenclature